The Project

 • We are required by the Planning Act 2008 to prepare a PEIR

-• A core technical document the PEIR will set out the initial findings of the EIA and identify those measures we are proposing to reduce, enhance and improve the effects our proposed development may have on the environment.
+• A core technical document, the PEIR will set out the initial findings of the EIA and identify the measures we are proposing to reduce, enhance and improve the effects our proposed development may have on the environment.

 • The PEIR will be presented at statutory consultation so technical stakeholders, local communities, individuals and interested parties can develop an informed view of the potential impacts Lime Down may have on the local environment and provide us with their views and feedback.